-- 13.6 From 1 April 2021, biomethane producers will be able to claim RHI support for all of the eligible biomethane or a proportion of eligible biomethane they inject in a quarterly period..
+- 13.6 Since 1 April 2021, biomethane producers have been able to claim RHI support for all of the eligible biomethane or a proportion of eligible biomethane they inject in a quarterly period.76.
 This is intended to provide a greater degree of flexibility to those who wish to participate in both the NDRHI scheme and the Department for Transport's (DfT's) Renewable Transport Fuel Obligation (RTFO).
 Biomethane producers will be able to claim RHI payments for a proportion of the eligible biomethane they inject in a given quarter.
-The remaining portion of the biomethane may, subject to DfT's criteria, be eligible under the RTFO scheme. - 13.7 Whilst dual participation on the RTFO scheme and NDRHI scheme is supported under the NDRHI regulations, Ofgem may not make a periodic support payment in respect of any proportion of biomethane injected in a quarterly period where a Renewable Transport Fuel Certificate (RTFC) has been issued under the Renewable Transport Fuel Obligations Order 2007 for that proportion of biomethane.
-We will be working with participants and industry to determine how this will be verified. - 13.8 However, from 1 April 2021 all participants will be required to provide a quarterly declaration to us so that Ofgem can be satisfied that RHI and RTFO will not be claimed for the same biomethane.
-We have created two declarations (see appendix 2).
-All participants should select, sign and submit the declaration that is relevant to their circumstances.
-Please note, where a final submission to the NDRHI for a quarterly period is submitted and once payment for the submission has been made it cannot be withdrawn or amended in the future to revise the amount of gas claimed on the NDRHI.
+The remaining portion of the biomethane may, subject to DfT's criteria, be eligible under the RTFO scheme. - 13.7 Whilst dual participation on the RTFO scheme and NDRHI scheme is supported under the NDRHI regulations, Ofgem may not make a periodic support payment in respect of any proportion of biomethane injected in a quarterly period where a Renewable Transport Fuel Certificate (RTFC) has been issued under the Renewable Transport Fuel Obligations Order 200777 for that proportion of biomethane. - 13.8 The Renewable Transport Fuel Obligations Order 2007 ("The RTFO Order") also states that fuel claimed under its scheme cannot be counted towards another renewable energy obligation or support scheme78. - 13.9 If a producer receives a payment via the NDRHI for biomethane that has already received RTFO support, the relevant amount must be recovered or offset against future payments by Ofgem.
+If any subsequent non-compliance with NDRHI obligations is found, Ofgem may also take enforcement action. - 13.10 From 1 April 2021 all participants will have been required to provide a quarterly selfdeclaration to us, informing us that RHI and RTFO will not be claimed for the same

-&lt;sup>71 Prior to 1 April, biomethane producers could only choose whether to claim RHI support for all or none of the eligible biomethane injected in a quarterly period.
+76 Prior to 1 April, biomethane producers could only choose whether to claim RHI support for all or none of the eligible biomethane injected in a quarterly period.